acasti/CBRF/README.md

 This Matlab toolbox calculates a neural rate function based on cosine bell functions and the time-rescaling theorem.
-The cosine bell functions serve the purpose that Gaussians often do in giving a continuous function representation of of event time.
+The cosine bell functions serve the purpose that Gaussians often do in giving a continuous function representation of an event time.
 However, the CBRF algorithm is more complicated than averaging Gaussians across trials.
 See the Documentation folder.

 The input data is assumed to be a set of spike times associated with N "repeat trials" (same stimulus).
 The rate function